Pseudoaneurysm: Diagnosis

 The diagnosis should be suspected if the patient has a history of arterial trauma.
-This can include arterial access for catheterization (i.e. the common femoral artery), blunt trauma (i.e. to an extremity), or penetrating trauma (i.e. gunshot or blast injury).
+This can include arterial access for catheterization (i.e., the common femoral artery), blunt trauma (i.e., to an extremity), or penetrating trauma (i.e., gunshot or blast injury).
 Blunt or penetrating trauma can cause a disruption in the arterial wall, leading to a pseudoaneurysm.
 A patient with such a history who presents with a painful, pulsatile, tender mass at the site of catheterization or trauma should be suspected to have a pseudoaneurysm.
 The diagnosis should be confirmed using Duplex ultrasonography, which will reveal arterial blood flow into the pseudoaneurysm.
 A CT angiogram or conventional angiogram can also diagnose a pseudoaneurysm.

 It is important that the diagnosis be confirmed before any procedures are performed.
 Incision and drainage of a suspected abscess, which is instead a pseudoaneurysm, could lead to extensive hemorrhage.

 Locations

 A pseudoaneurysm can form in communication with essentially any artery in the body.
 With the high volume of cardiac catheterizations performed today, femoral artery pseudoaneurysms, in addition to pseudoaneurysms of arteriovenous fistulas used for hemodialysis, are the most common.
+These fistulas [or grafts] may get infected and may rupture, leading to massive bleeding and death.

 Pseudoaneurysms can form in the legs days, months, or even years after blunt or penetrating trauma.

 Although aneurysms and left ventricular aneurysms may involve any wall segment, "aneurysms" in the posterolateral wall are frequently due to pseudoaneurysms.
 In contrast, the most common location for a true left ventricular aneurysm involves the apex of the heart.

 A pseudoaneurysm can also occur in the aorta as a consequence of traumatic aortic rupture.

 Outside of the heart, pseudoaneurysms associated with pancreatitis can occur in several of the abdominal vessels, including the superior mesenteric artery, superior pancreaticoduodenal artery, inferior pancreaticoduodenal artery, and others.